Skegness: Workforce and deprivation

 In 2011, 60% of Skegness's residents aged between 16 and 74 were economically active, compared with 69.9% for all of England.
 51.7% were in employment, compared with 62.1% nationally.
 The proportion in full-time employment is comparatively low, at 27.7% (against 38.6% for England).
 The proportion of retirees is higher, at 21.7% compared with 13.7% for England.
 The proportion of long-term sick or disabled is 7.9%, nearly double England's 4%; 2.3% of people were long-term unemployed, compared with 1.7% in all of England.
 The 2011 census revealed that the most common industry residents worked in were: wholesale and retail trade and repair of motor vehicles (21.2%), accommodation and food services (17.3%), and human health and social work (11.7%).
 The proportion of people employed in accommodation and food services was over three times the national figure (5.6%), while the proportion working in wholesale and retail trade and vehicle repair was also higher than in England as a whole (15.9%).
-Most other industries were under-represented comparatively, with both financial services (0.8% versus 4.4% nationally) and information and communication (0.6% against 4.1% nationally) especially so.
+Most other industries were under-represented comparatively, with both financial and insurance services (0.8% versus 4.4% nationally) and information and communication (0.6% against 4.1% nationally) especially so.

 The tourism industry in Skegness is dominated by low-paid, low-skilled and seasonal work.
 Compared with the whole of England, the workforce has a relatively high proportion of people in elementary occupations (18.9%), sales and customer service occupations (12.1%), caring, leisure and other service occupations (12.2%), as well as skilled trades (12.9%), managers and directors (12.9%) and process plant and machine operatives (8.7%).
 There is a much lower proportion of people in professional, associate professional, technical, administrative and secretarial occupations than in England as a whole (combined 22.3% versus 41.7% of England's population aged 16–74).